 Get That Protective Sleeve Onto Your Pole

 Got fixed-length ski poles?
 Remove the pole basket in order to slide the sleeve up your ski pole shaft.
 All ski pole baskets are removable.
 If you have trouble removing yours, check with your local ski shop or contact the ski pole manufacturer for assistance.

 If the sleeve doesn’t fit over the adjustment lever, you can (usually) remove the adjustment lever mechanism itself too.
 Some detailed suggestions for a few specific pole models are included at the bottom of this page.

 If something non-removable prevents you from sliding the protective sleeve up your ski pole shaft from the bottom, then you might try removing the grip instead to slide the sleeve on from the top.
 It’s pretty easy in most cases.
 Just soak the grip in scalding hot water for a couple minutes to loosen the adhesive, then pull (using gloves!) the grip off the shaft.
 Most of the adhesive should stay in place on the pole shaft, so after installing the PoleClinometer sleeve, just soak the grip and grip end of the pole shaft in scalding hot water again to re-soften the adhesive, then push the grip firmly back onto the pole shaft.
 Extra bonus: a chance to fine-tune the alignment of the grip to your PoleClinometer sticker (in twist) before the adhesive sets.

 Do NOT use clear packaging tape!!
 The sleeve that came with your PoleClinometer kit is the very best way to protect the sticker.
-But if you really can’t get it installed over your sticker for one reason or another, please contact me and I’ll send you a clear protective adhesive sheet that’s almost as good.
+But if you really can’t get it installed over your sticker for one reason or another, please contact us and we’ll send you a tough clear protective adhesive sheet that’s almost as good.
 Clear packaging tape is NOT the solution; it’ll degrade in sun and weather, and will end up doing more harm than good.
-Let me send you something much better.
+Let us send you something much better.

 Specific Pole Models